smiling business owner sat at laptop using calculator

 Return Processing £1.60 per return £8 per return Handling costs for returned items.

-Storage Fees: Storage fees can vary significantly based on the type of storage required (e.g., ambient, refrigerated).
-Some providers offer volume discounts for larger storage needs.
+Storage Fees: Storage fees can vary significantly based on the type of storage required (for example, standard ambient storage versus refrigerated storage).
+Some 3PL providers also offer volume discounts if you need a large amount of warehouse space.

-Pick and Pack Fees: These fees often depend on the order complexity.
-Multi-item orders or orders requiring special handling can incur higher pick and pack fees.
+Pick and Pack Fees: These fees often depend on order complexity.
+Orders with many items or requiring special handling will incur higher pick and pack fees than simple, single-item orders.

-Shipping Costs: Shipping costs are influenced by the carrier chosen, shipping speed, and delivery location.
-Many 3PL providers offer discounted shipping rates due to bulk shipping agreements with carriers.
+Shipping Costs: Shipping costs are influenced by the carrier, shipping speed, and distance.
+Many 3PL providers have bulk shipping agreements with carriers, which can reduce the shipping rates you pay.

-Receiving Fees: Receiving fees may include additional charges for services like quality inspections, labelling, and inventory audits.
+Receiving Fees: Receiving fees may include additional charges for services like quality inspections of incoming goods, applying barcodes or labels, or conducting inventory audits when stock arrives.

 Additional Fees to Consider

-• Expedited Handling Fees: Extra charges for rush orders or special handling.
-This includes same-day processing or handling fragile items.
+• Expedited Handling Fees – Extra charges for rush orders or special handling requirements (for instance, same-day dispatch or careful handling of extremely fragile items).

 Example of Additional Fees: